Stop the Execution of Alan Miller in Alabama

 We are writing to ask that you to stop the September 26, 2024 execution of Alan Miller for the 1999 shooting deaths of Lee Holdbrooks, Christopher Scott Yancy and Terry Jarvis.

-1. Mr. Miller has ineffective assistance of counsel claims at the guilt and penalty phase.
+* Mr. Miller had ineffective assistance of counsel claims at the guilt and penalty phase.

-We are also concerned that Alan Miller has suffered enough, having already survived one failed execution attempt during which he was jabbed repeatedly by executioners who failed to establish an IV line.
+Alan Miller has suffered enough severe punishment, having already survived one failed execution attempt during which he was jabbed repeatedly by executioners who failed to establish an IV line.
 Miller was returned to his cell alive.
 This is horrific and torturous, and to attempt to execute him again using a new and still experimental execution method is beneath our humanity.

 We are further concerned that while the vast majority of states with capital punishment continue on a downward trend of executions, Alabama has continued to go against trend by carrying on with scheduling execution dates.
 We are especially troubled that Alabama is failing to reveal the expiration date of your execution drugs or the source of the drugs.